isc-krakshith/InterSystems-Broadsea/README.md

 ####
 The following instructions are provided in good faith currently:
-Once logged in the following R commands are to be run to see output in Atlas dashboard
+Once logged in, the following R commands need to be run in the R Studio Console to populate Atlas dashboards
 ```
 remotes::install_github("intersystems-community/OHDSI-DatabaseConnector", force = TRUE)
 remotes::install_github("intersystems-community/OHDSI-SqlRender")